docker/docs/docker-hub/billing/faq.md

 ### How does Docker Team Subscription pricing work?

-Team starts at $25 per month for the first 5 users and $7 per month for each user thereafter with an annual subscription discount.
+Team starts at $25 per month for the first five users and $7 per month for each user thereafter with an annual subscription discount.

 <script type="application/ld+json">
 {